Sign in to track your reading

 Mary's Offering

-Instead of a purely contemplative practice, today will be a sensory experience centered on the sense of smell.
+Instead of a purely contemplative practice, we will also engage in a sensory experience centered on the sense of smell.
 Take a few minutes to gather an item with a fragrance you enjoy—a scented candle, perfume, cologne, or even something from the kitchen like freshly brewed coffee.
 Set this item before you and be sure you can smell it from where you are seated.

 Begin in silence…

-Close your eyes and begin to breathe deeply and slowly.
-Notice the scent of your fragrant item.
+Close your eyes and notice the scent of your fragrant item.
 Hold your breath for a moment and allow the fragrance to linger in your nose.
-Open your eyes as you continue to pay attention to the scent.

 Background on the passage…